-After installation is complete, with the downstream isolating valve closed, slowly open the inlet isolating valve to introduce pressure to the altitude valve.
-Air in the valve and pilot system should be bled before putting the valve into service.
-Loosen a pipe plug in the main valve cover so air can escape.
-Tighten the plug after all the air has been vented.
+After the installation is complete, with the downstream isolating valve closed, slowly open the inlet isolating valve to introduce pressure to the altitude valve.
+If the tank is empty, move the 3-way cock to Position 2 to lift the piston.

 Open the downstream isolating valve to allow water to flow through the valve into the tank.
-Open the blow off valve to vent air from the diaphragm chamber (or loosen the pipe plug opposite from the sensing line connection).
-Close the blow off valve (or tighten the pipe plug) when the air had been purged.
+Open the tank sensing line isolating valve and the blow off valve to vent air from the sensing line and diaphragm chamber.
+Close the blow off valve when the air had been purged.